Siren's Curse

 Siren's Curse is a steel roller coaster located at Cedar Point in Sandusky, Ohio.
-The Tilt Coaster model, manufactured by Vekoma, opened to the public on June 28th, 2025.
+The Tilt Coaster model, manufactured by Vekoma, opened to the public on June 28, 2025.
 The ride has a length of 2966 ft with a maximum height of 160 ft, a 90-degree drop, and two inversions.
-It was North America’s only Tilt Coaster until Circuit Breaker opened at COTALAND in October of 2025.
+It was North America’s only Tilt Coaster until Circuit Breaker opened at COTALAND in October 2025.
 The ride is Cedar Point's third roller coaster installation in as many years, after Wild Mouse (2023) and Top Thrill 2 (2024).

 Siren's Curse's theme is tied to the park's presence on Lake Erie and the old Lake Erie Shipping Co, making reference to Greek mythology, where "sirens" were female beings who sent sailors to their demise via songs.
 The ride's trains features an integrated audio and lighting system to tie into the theme.

 History

+Background

+Six Flags México first received the prototype track pieces in June 2024.
+The following month, the park held a public consultation for the construction of "Roller Coaster Type A", with work on the ride intended to take place over the course of ten months.
+The coaster would have replaced the Aquaman SplashDown shoot the chute water ride and other surrounding infrastructure.
+The Mexico City government refused to endorse the attraction plans due to their planned tree removals; Six Flags issued a statement on July 16 that they had found an alternative placement.

+Six Flags had completed a merger with Cedar Fair on July 1, placing Six Flags México and Cedar Point under the same ownership.
+Cedar Point had previously launched a survey in April 2024 featuring several models of coasters for future installation, of which a Tilt Coaster was an option.

+Announcement and debut

 Cedar Point first hinted at the coaster on September 13, 2024, stating "Something Is Surfacing" on their social media accounts.
-Siren's Curse was announced on September 19, 2024 as North America's tallest, fastest, and longest tilt coaster.
+Siren's Curse was announced on September 19, 2024, as North America's tallest, fastest, and longest tilt coaster.
 The announcement came as a surprise to many as there was no physical or virtual indication a new roller coaster was in the works.
-The construction phase of the ride started in November & it was managed by Dave Evans.
-In November the pouring of concrete for the ride's foundation began.
+The construction phase of the ride started in November, and it was managed by Dave Evans.
+That same month, the pouring of concrete for the ride's foundation began.

-Siren's Curse soft opened on June 23, 2025 offering its first rides to employees.
-It offered its first public rides on June 26, 2025 as a part of the Prayers from Maria Children’s Cancer Foundation fundraising event.
+Siren's Curse soft opened on June 23, 2025, offering its first rides to employees.
+It offered its first public rides on June 26, 2025, as a part of the Prayers from Maria Children’s Cancer Foundation fundraising event.
 A season passholder exclusive early access event was held on June 27, and the ride opened to the public on June 28.